immich-app/immich/docs/docs/administration/separate-storage.md

 By default, all files (original pictures, thumbnails, encoded videos, and user profile pictures) are stored in `UPLOAD_LOCATION`.
 In order to split up the file storage, the following volumes can be added to your Docker deployment.

+While the exact size will depend on your original image sizes and ratio of videos to pictures, the `thumbs/` and `encoded-video/` folders can each be 10-20% the size of the entire library.
+The storage metrics of the Immich server will track the storage available at `UPLOAD_LOCATION`, so the administrator should setup some kind of monitoring to make sure the SSD does not run out of space.

 :::tip
 Because of the underlying properties of docker bind mounts, it is not recommended to mount the `upload/` and `library/` folders as separate bind mounts if they are on the same device.
-For this reason, we mount the hard drive or network storage to `/usr/src/app/upload` and then mount the folders we want quick access to below this folder.
+For this reason, we mount the HDD or network storage to `/usr/src/app/upload` and then mount the folders we want quick access to below this folder.
 If you prefer not to move all the folders, such as `encoded-video/`, you can leave that line out of your `docker-compose.yml` and they will remain in `UPLOAD_LOCATION`.
 :::